Alpha-Mintamir/Python-Libraries-for-AI/ReadMe.md

-# Python Libraries for AI
+# Pythonn Libraries for AI

 Welcome to the "Python Libraries for AI" repository!
 This repository serves as a comprehensive guide for mastering essential Python libraries used in artificial intelligence (AI) and machine learning (ML) development.
 Whether you're a beginner or an experienced practitioner, this guide will help you navigate through the essential libraries and tools needed to excel in the field of AI.